 No products in the cart.

-Our watch boxes and accessories crafted in crocodile skin have won devotees right across the world – elegant people who appreciate the added value we bring through our superb craftsmanship.
+Our diary covers and accessories crafted in crocodile skin have won devotees right across the world – elegant people who appreciate the added value we bring through our superb craftsmanship.
 Duret Paris has built up a precious store of know-how over the years, and we are experts in handling this hard and durable skin.
-To make your crocodile watch stands, we use the skin from the belly of the animal up to its tail, but also from the flanks, because these are the thinner, more supple cuts of skin.
+To make your crocodile diary covers, we use the skin from the belly of the animal up to its tail, but also from the flanks, because these are the thinner, more supple cuts of skin.
 Most saddlery products and leather goods made with crocodile leather use skins from farm-bred Nile crocodiles or saltwater crocodiles.
 To do justice to this noble raw material, we dye it with natural pigments that can yield colors ranging from hot pink to the deepest black.